glowkeeper/P3D/docs/labs/week3Session1.md

 Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), create a new project and choose the Universal Render Pipeline (URP) template (naming the project however you choose).

 The loaded URP sample scene is an opportunity to play with Unity's lighting systems.
-Figure 2 shows the rotational tool being used to change the direction of lighting and change how it affects the workshop's shadows.
+Figure 2 shows the rotational tool being used to change the direction of lighting.
+When you do the same, notice how it affects the workshop's shadows.

 ![](./images/sampleScene.png)